cristinatuduri/Groceasyy/README.md

 After the user has oppened the app

 # Some extra information about the code
+The algorithm we used for the code is:
+* the greedy approach
+  * from it we used the traveling salesman problem
+The data structures used are:
+* append
+* sort
+* arrays
 * matrices
-* while loops
-* Stacks
+* dicitonaries and lists
+* many functions in the numpy library

 # Credits
 The authors for this project are:
-Anita Rull
+* Anita Rull
-Nora Rosa
+* Nora Rosa
-Sebastian Llobet
+* Sebastian Llobet
-Alberto Padilla
+* Alberto Padilla
-Ramon Zubiaga
+* Ramon Zubiaga
-Cristina Tuduri
+* Cristina Tuduri